 |PHILADELPHIA||(215) 676-7700||3001 Grant Avenue | Philadelphia, PA 19114|

-This path offers training in Aviation Maintenance, Aircraft Dispatch, Welding and Human Factors.
+This path offers training in Aviation Maintenance, Welding, and Human Factors.
 The path not only provides for a 10 percent tuition reduction and waived fees, but also provides a commitment between United and AIM for employee growth and opportunity.
 AIM is responsive and attentive to United employee’s desire to gain new skills and knowledge for service and career advancement.

 Aircraft Welding: The Combination Welding training (12 months) offers many opportunities if you enjoy working with your hands, machines and metals.
 Hands-on training will allow you to develop the basic manipulative skills involved in welding and flame cutting, and classroom instruction covers welding theory, shop prints and blueprints and more.
 When you graduate, you will be prepared to take the test for the Welding Certification from American Welding Society (AWS) 3G-4G.